corda/corda-docs-portal/content/en/docs/cenm/1.2/config-identity-manager-parameters.md

 {{< note >}}
-For automatic acceptane of reqeuests, set this to the ApproveAll plugin (“com.r3.enmplugins.approveall.ApproveAll”)
+For automatic acceptance of requests, set this to the ApproveAll plugin (“com.r3.enmplugins.approveall.ApproveAll”)

 {{< /note >}}

 config
-*(Optional)* a freeform map that allows options to be passed to the plugin class
+*(Optional)* a free-form map that allows options to be passed to the plugin class

 “issuance workflow”

 updateInterval
+How often the Issuance Workflow Processor should synchronise Certificate Signing Request statuses

 versionInfoValidation
 *(Optional)* Configuration for the validation of node version info during Certificate Signing Request submission